eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/core/policy/standardQosPolicies.rst

   to all the existing Subscribers.
   If this option is selected, the depth will not have any effect, so the history is only limited by the values set in :ref:`resourcelimitsqospolicy`.
-  If the limit is reached, the behavior of the system depends on the :ref:`reliabilityqospolicy`, if its kind is BEST_EFFORT the older values will be discarded, but if it is RELIABLE the service blocks the DataWriter until the old values are delivered to all existing Subscribers.

 .. _historyqospolicy_consistency: